DeadTheAmazing/api.gg/README.md

+# IMPORTANT

+Branch is literally dying.
+Going downhill fast.
+I will NOT be pushing updates.
+I was offered to work on this legit under branch but with current news I don't think this will be happening nor will I work on this repo either.
+I'm sorry for this update and have a good rest of your day.

 # api.gg

 api.gg is an API designed to work with the [Branch.GG](https://branch.gg/) api and allows for ease of use when making requests and posts!